Ahmad-Yehya/LTC2943_ChipControl/README.md

 ceedling gcov:all		                //generate coverage result
 ```

+# Build
+To build the project, navigate to the project's root directory in the terminal and run the command `make`.
+It will compile the source files, link them with the application file, and generate the executable named "app".
+If you want to clean the project run `make clean`.

 # Device APIs
 The device provides a number of C APIs that can be used to access measurements: